 Generally, the majority of Indonesians tend to gather and socialize with fellow countrymen.
 Very few would spend their break time with students from other countries, especially Europeans.
 And they still carry the attitude that is very much resembles the attitude of my schoolmates back home in Indonesia.
 And when grouped with students from other nationalities, like during combined class, I can see how contrasting and backward their attitude can be (except for the likes of Alvin and Bahrul, who respect me).

-One good example, when I made mistake in the class, like mispronouncing some English words, it will be the Indonesians who will laugh hardest at me.
+One good example, when I made mistake in the class like mispronouncing some English words, it will be the Indonesians who will laugh hardest at me.
 Other nationalities would largely stay silent (out of respect) and let me proceed with the task.
 Judging by what I see, it is obvious on why Indonesians hardly able to compete with students from other countries, because they would bully and deride their fellow countrymen.
-This will hinder the level confidence of a person; inhibit his will to experiment, and stuttering their progress to succeed.
-And this is the reason why throughout most of my time in Australia, I rarely socialize with most Indonesians, especially if you remember the attitude of Erick* and Danny*.
+This will hinder the level confidence of a person; inhibit his/her will to experiment, and stuttering their progress to succeed.
+And this is the reason why throughout most of my time in Australia, I rarely socialize with most Indonesians (especially if you remember the attitude of Erick* and Danny*).

 The Foundation program students do not fare better.
 Since they’re of high school age, they often bring their unruly and rowdy attitude to Australia.
-They often shout and tease their friends at public places or public transport, much to the embarrassment of the elderly Indonesian who feels ashamed when they became noisy when traveling together in large group.
+Thanks to their high adrenaline, they often shout and tease their friends at public places or public transport, much to the embarrassment of the elderly Indonesian who feels ashamed when they became noisy when traveling together in large group.

 There were also several attractive Indonesian ladies that I also attended the course.
 One lady from Jakarta was said to be a girlfriend of one famous kick boxer athlete (these days, his sport would have been known as “mixed martial arts”).
 She already held PR status, thanks to her relationship with her boxer fiancée.
 She worked in some night club in Northbridge, and has met the who’s who of Perth underworld.